 My name is Mrs. Waterman and I am your child’s school counselor.
 I am available to meet with any student individually or within a group regarding their social and/or academic development.
-My office is a safe and neutral place for children to share their feelings openly and without judgement.
+My office is a safe and neutral place for children to share their feelings openly and without judgment.
 I encourage you to contact me if you have any concerns or feel your child could benefit from talking with me.
 I have an “open door” policy so please feel free to call or stop by any time you have concerns.

 Each year I offer several groups.
 Groups are an excellent way to allow students the opportunity to talk with peers dealing with similar concerns.
 It gives them the comfort of knowing they are not alone.
 These groups are held at school during a time that is least disruptive to their classroom schedule.
 The following are groups that are offered each year: